 You can choose to meet your social worker in a place that you feel comfortable.
 This might be at your home or your school.

 You and your family will help write this Plan.
 Your social worker will also meet with other professionals during this time to make sure the Plan is right for you.

 An Initial Child Protection Conference is a meeting for you and your family with several people who care about you and want to support you.

-You will have chance to share your thoughts, feelings and opinions and we will listen to you and help you find the support you need.
-At the end of this meeting a Child Protection Plan will be created to help support you and your family.
+You will have a chance to share your thoughts, feelings, and opinions and we will listen to you and help you find the support you need.
+At the end of this meeting, a Child Protection Plan will be created to help support you and your family.

 You and your family will be assigned your own social worker who will see you at your home at least once every 2 weeks.